ResearchUpdated March 26, 2026

 The uncomfortable truth: In a city with 10,000 licensed therapists, ChatGPT recommends 8.
 That is 0.08%.
 The other 9,992 do not exist as far as AI search is concerned.
 This is not fair, and it does not correlate with clinical competence.
 But it is the reality of how an increasing number of clients are finding therapists.

-Free: ChatGPT Visibility Checklist
+Free: ChatGPT Therapist Search Checklist

 Free download.
 No spam.
 Unsubscribe anytime.